 Vision loss in dogs can be caused by a variety of conditions, including PRA, SARDS, retinal detachment, cataracts, glaucoma, trauma, tumors, and infections.
 These conditions are commonly seen in dogs.
 PRA occurs in many breeds, and except for certain X-linked disorders, there is no sex predilection.
 Fortunately, PRA is a non-painful condition, regardless of the causative variant and breed.

-What causes vision loss in progressive retinal atrophy?
+Causes of vision loss in progressive retinal atrophy

 The retina perceives images through photoreceptors that collect information about light.
 There are two types of photoreceptors in the retina: rods and cones.